htrefil/rkvm/README.md

 Regardless, if you want a working and stable solution for crossplatform keyboard and mouse sharing, you should probably use either of the above mentioned programs for the time being.

 ## Limitations
-- Only keyboard and relative mouse events work (no support for touchpads or other absolutely positioned devices)
 - Linux only

 ## Project structure